-2. University Wide Search Orientations provided by the Office of Diversity & Equity last Plan year.
+3. University Wide Search Orientations provided by the Office of Institutional Equity

+During this Plan year, the Office of Institutional Equity (OIE) offered several Search Orientation Workshops to University employees.
+This Plan year achieved a record high training attendance of 978 employees.
+An increase of 283% from the last Plan year.
 The workshops focused on affirmative action goals, proactive recruiting strategies, objective applicant evaluation, and search policies and procedures.
-The training also reflected enhanced content as a result of a collaboration between ODE, the Provost's Office, and the Department of Human Resources including an additional element focused on inherent bias in the search and hiring process as outlined in the 2014 Program Goals.
-Copies of the training materials can be found on the ODE website.
+The training also reflected enhanced content as a result of a collaboration between the Office of Institutional Equity and the Office for Diversity and Inclusion.
+Copies of the training materials can be found on the OIE website.
 The Training Analysis found in ATTACHMENT B of this section contains detailed demographic analysis of employees trained.
-Additionally, plans were finalized to implement a mandatory search training requirement to serve on a search committee.
-Results of this process change will be discussed in next year's Affirmative Action Plan.
+Additionally, during this Plan year, search committee training was made mandatory for all search committee members.
+Several announcements of this change were distributed through electronic communications and various key University meetings.